mononokehime14/chronos/README.md

 # Chronos+ Data Science Handover notebook

 This repo contains a documented notebook duplicating the data processing, model training and scoring processes in Chronos+ with all the pure engineering parts such as database access and job queueing stripped out.
+The notebook is at `notebook/Chronos+ Handover.ipynb`.

 ## Run this notebook locally with docker-compose